 Maybe you’re still reeling from a holiday season.
 The financial impact of overextending ourselves – particularly when we’re already stretched thin – lingers on well after the festivities end.

-Or perhaps you’re feeling the pinch as a result of unforeseen medical expenses, car repairs, or illness that has kept you off work longer than expected.
+Or perhaps you’re feeling the pinch as a result of unforeseen household costs, car repairs, or illness that has kept you off work longer than expected.

 But what type of assistance do you need, and how can you get it?
 Here are 5 ways to get debt help in Manitoba, as well as their respective pros and cons.

 #1.
 Reduce the debt on your own.

 If you believe your debt is manageable, you can develop a plan to pay it off.
 There are plenty of free resources online that might help, such as budgeting worksheets and debt calculators.
 Perhaps you simply need to actually see what’s coming in and what’s going out in order to understand where you can cut back.